 Affiliate marketing has come a long way, and measures are taken to ensure that both companies and marketers comply with fair trade practices and the Federal Trade Commission (FTC) regulations.
 Still, there will always be those individuals who try to find unscrupulous ways to milk the system.

-Creating pretty link redirects for your links with Pretty Links protects you.
+Creating pretty link redirects for your links with Pretty Links helps protects you.
 Since your affiliate link isn't visible in the html, it is not easily removed or swapped by anyone other than you, and your commission earnings remain safe.

 4. Outsmart Ad Blockers